prediction2020/explainable-predictive-models/README.md

 3. Elactic Nets:  A logistic regression model with both L1 and L2 regularization was implemented using sklearn's SGDClassifier class.
 The strength of the different regularizations was adjusted using tuning hyperparameters alpha and gamma.
 The best values of alpha and gamma were chosen during model tuning.

 ### Non-linear predictive model: Tree Boosting
-A tree-boosting model is implemented using the Catboost package for python.
-Information on installation and how to use the package can be found here: https://tech.yandex.com/catboost/.
+A tree-boosting model is implemented using the [Catboost](https://tech.yandex.com/catboost/) package for Python.
 The parameter for optimal tree count was automatically tuned by setting the overfitting detection parameters of the package.
 The best values of the L2 regularization term, tree depth, learning rate, leaf estimation iterations and bagging temperature were chosen during model tuning.

 ### Non-linear predictive model: Multilayer Perceptron (MLP)
+An MLP model consisting of a single hidden layer was implemented using Keras running on Tensorflow backend.
+Early stopping was introduced during training in order to prevent overfitting.
+The best values of the L2 regularization term, dropout rate, batch size, learning rate and number of neurons in the hidden layer were chosen during model tuning.

+### Final performance assessment
+For each model:
+* Training and test performances are evaluated on the respective training and test sets of each split using Area Under the Receiver Operating Characteristics curve (AUC).
+* The final performance is the median and iqr of the training and test AUC scores computed over 50 splits.

 ### Clinical parameters rating
 Three different explainability methods tailored to the different ML algorithms were used to calculate importance values for the clinical predictors used in the scope of this project.

 1. GLM, Lasso and Elastic Net: Weights assigned to input features (predictors) in the trained GLM, Lasso and Elasticnet models were used as feature impoartance values.
 2. Tree Boosting (Catboost): Shapley values were used for systematically rating the importance (gain) of each of the input features (predictors) in the trained Catboost model.
-Shapley values were obtained using the Python package [SHAP](https://github.com/slundberg/shap)
+Shapley values were obtained using the [SHAP](https://github.com/slundberg/shap) package for Python.
 3. MLP: A gradient based algorithm called deep Taylor decomposition was used to find salient features in the trained MLP model.
-The gradients were obtained using the Python package [INNvestigate](https://github.com/albermax/innvestigate).
+The gradients were obtained using the [INNvestigate](https://github.com/albermax/innvestigate) package for Python.

-The absolute values of the calculated feature importance scores were scaled to unit norm in order to provide comparable feature rating across models.
-Then, for each feature the mean and standard deviation over the splits were calculated.
+* The absolute values of the calculated feature importance scores were scaled to unit norm (i.e normalized) in order to provide comparable feature rating across models.
+* The final importance value assigned to each feature is the mean and standard deviation of their normalized scores over 50 splits.

 ## Results:

-### 1. Performance Results
+### Performance Results

 The table below presents the performance results calculated as AUC scores over 50 splits.